tkwoodstock/CS50x_Final_Project/project/README.md

 The web version (this project) uses the Flask (in Python) to host a site consisting of HTML skeleton, CSS styling, and javascript functionality.

+### DATA USED IN THE APPLICATION IS NOT ACCURATE FOR YEAR OF PUBLISH (2023).
+THIS PROJECT IS IS DEMONSTRATIVE AND USES A DATASET OF COUNTRY METRICS FROM 2018.
+DATA MAY BE UPDATED TO 2023 IN FUTURE IF A SUITABLE DATA SOURCE (MUST BE ACCESSIBLE VIA HTTP REQUESTS IN JSON FOMRAT) IS FOUND FOR POPULATION, GDP, LIFE EXPECTANCY AND CO2 EMISSIONS.

 ### Contents: